 Spaying and neutering is not too fashionable in France either; there are a lot of strays and even pet dogs are often left to roam free…so do watch out if there is any chance of Anglo-French relations getting a bit too cosy – and productive!

 Dogs are fully multi-lingual, however, so we have found no communication problems between friendly canines!

 The ACSI campsite guide allows you to search for campsites which welcome dogs.
 If the campsite states that it will take a maximum of 1 dog, this is usually adhered to.
 Where it says ‘maximum 2 dogs’, we have found that there is room for negotiation and we have never had a problem checking in with four.
 My standard line to receptionists is “Ils sont très petits et très gentilles!” – “They are very small and very friendly!”

 Unlike in the UK, there is almost always a charge for dogs on campsites, so it is worth checking the price.
-The charges vary but can be as much as €4 per dog per night in high season, which can add considerably to the cost of your stay!
+The prices vary but we have experienced charges as much as €4 per dog per night in high season, which can add considerably to the cost of your stay!
 Thankfully, most receptionists were very understanding and charged us only for a maximum of two dogs.

 However, do be aware when booking campsites that access to local beaches MAY be restricted.
 See below;

 With around 180,000km of well-marked and maintained walking trails, France would seem to be a paradise for dog walkers.
 There is a huge system of Long Distance Walking Trails known as Grande Randonnées (GRs) and tracks that loop through a particular area known as Grandes Randonnées du Pays (GRPs).
 Shorter tracks are known as Promenades et Randonnées (PRs).
 The trails all have colour-coded markers.
 Maps and Guidebooks are available for most of the routes.